wiz0u/WTelegramClient/README.md

 # How to use

 >⚠️ This library relies on asynchronous C# programming (`async/await`) so make sure you are familiar with this advanced topic before proceeding.
->If you are a beginner in C#, making a project based on this library might not be a great idea.
+>If you are a beginner in C#, starting a project based on this library might not be a great idea.

 After installing WTelegramClient through Nuget, your first Console program will be as simple as:
 ```csharp